It happens all the time, whether you know it or not!

-E-mails sent specifically to one person, end up being forwarded to others.
+E-mails sent explicitly to one person end up being forwarded to others.
 Trust broken.
-Even though it happens all the time, just like many other misconceptions about the online arena and email, that doesn’t mean that it is good practice.
+Even though it happens all the time, just like many other misconceptions about the online arena and email, that doesn’t mean it is good practice.

-One of the recipients of the forward then forwarded her the copy and commentary that she had received from her “friend”.
-That person simply stated “I thought you should know you are trusting the wrong person.”
+One of the forward recipients then forwarded her the copy and commentary that she had received from her “friend.”
+That person stated, “I thought you should know you are trusting the wrong person.”

-Needless to say she was heartbroken — this was a person that she trusted.
-Apparently erroneously.
+She was heartbroken — this was a person that she trusted.
+Erroneously.
 She was not sure what to do.
 Only she knows if the relationship is worth salvaging.

 Trust is nearly impossible to regain.

 Trust and Respect?